catlee/aosa-volume2/raw/mailman/mailman.rst

 into a processing queue directory.

 Mailman also has a runner that listens on another port and processes REST requests over HTTP.
-More on this later, but this process doesn't actually handle queue files at all.
+This process doesn't handle queue files at all.

 A typical running Mailman system might have 8 or 10 processes, and they all need to be stopped and started appropriately and conveniently.
 They can also